Biden's stimulus will keep America's economy humming for years, Goldman Sachs predicts - KVIA

 President Joe Biden’s $1.9 trillion economic rescue is so massive that economists are marking up their growth forecasts for not just this year, but next as well.

-Goldman Sachs predicts the US economy will rebound sharply from the pandemic, registering China-like GDP growth of 7% in 2021.
-That would be the fastest pace for the United States since 1984 under Ronald Reagan.
+Goldman Sachs predicts the US economy will rebound sharply from the pandemic, registering China-like GDP growth of 7% on a full-year basis in 2021.
+That would be the fastest pace for the United States since 1984 under Ronald Reagan, according to the St. Louis Federal Reserve.

+Goldman Sachs also thinks the US economy will be 8% larger at the end of 2021, compared with the end of last year.
+By that measure, it would be the fastest GDP growth since 1965.

-Over the weekend, Goldman Sachs, citing the larger-than-expected American Rescue Plan, also bumped up its 2022 growth forecast to 5.1%.
-That is up from the bank’s previous prediction of 4.5% and well above the consensus of 3.8%.
+Over the weekend Goldman Sachs — citing the larger-than-expected American Rescue Plan —also bumped up its 2022 growth forecast to 5.1% on a full-year basis.
+That’s up from the bank’s previous prediction of 4.5% and well above the consensus of 3.8%.

 If this optimistic view proves accurate, it will translate to stronger job prospects for Americans.
 Goldman Sachs improved its labor market outlook, predicting the unemployment rate will plunge from the current level of 6.2% to just 4% by the end of this year.
 The jobless rate is projected to keep tumbling and match the 50-year low of 3.5% by the end of 2022.